 Also, when you start creating blog posts, this will help you avoid creating random posts that will confuse your audience.

 As previously mentioned, there are a lot of fitness blogs popping up these days.
-However, as long as you commit to producing high-quality content that is relevant to the audience, you will be able to rise above the majority of redundant fitness blogs to find success as a unique and engaging fitness blogger.
+However, as long as you commit to producing high-quality content that is relevant to the audience, you will be able to rise above the majority of redundant blogs to find success as a unique and engaging blogger.

-So, even from the very first step of determining the focus or direction of your fitness blog, you need to keep in mind that you must find ways of differentiating yourself.
+So, even from the very first step of determining the focus or direction of your blog, you need to keep in mind that you must find ways of differentiating yourself.

 The last thing you want to do is write about something that every other fitness blogger has covered a thousand times.
 You don’t want recycled topics or to produce content that is just a rewrite or reformatting of articles that can be found anywhere else on the web.